Acaisoft/bolt-api/README.md

 ### Development

-Almost everything needed to run bolt-api in development mode is contained in `docker-compose` file, it should be enough to just execute:
+Everything (except bolt-deployer - it lives inside cluster) needed to run bolt-api locally is contained in `docker-compose` file, it should be enough to just execute:

 ```
 docker-compose up
 ```

-in root directory of this repo, then open a connection to the `bolt-deployer` service:
+in root directory of this repo, then forward a port to the `bolt-deployer` service:

 ```
 kubectl -n bolt-deployer port-forward svc/bolt-deployer 7777:80